SAPPHIR3-ROS3/GenshinLyreAutoPlay/README.md

   * the keys sequence will exported and saved in `/MappedSongs`
     ```
     ***IMPORTANT NOTE***
-    DO NOT IMPORT ANY COMPILED SONG INTO `/MappedSongs` THEY COULD CONTAIN ARBITRARY PROGRAM AND HARM YOU
+    DO NOT IMPORT ANY COMPILED SONG INTO `/MappedSongs` THEY COULD CONTAIN ARBITRARY PROGRAM AND HARM
-    ALWAYS COMPILE BY YOURSELF THE SONG AND LET THE PROGRAM LOAD THE GENERATED FILE
+    YOU, ALWAYS COMPILE BY YOURSELF THE SONG AND LET THE PROGRAM LOAD THE GENERATED FILE
     ```
 * play the imported songs
   * open Genshin Impact